CarlRibbegaardh/use-trace/.github/instructions/rules.instructions.md

 - One top level function, interface or type per file for clarity.
 - Named exports only, no default exports, except for the babel plugin which must be a default export.
 - File names must match the exported function, interface or type name exactly.
+- CC ≤ 5 per function
+- Decompose complex functions to isolate change impact

+## Task verification

+A task is not done unless:

+- The current lib or app builds successfully from the root using `pnpm build` with filter.
+- The tests for the current lib or app pass when run from the root using `pnpm test` with filter.

-## Verification
+## Feature Verification

+A feature is not done unless:

-- Build the whole project using `pnpm build` from the root
+- The whole project builds successfully from the root using `pnpm build`
-- Run a single E2E test from the command line to verify logs are captured correctly
+- All tests pass when run from the root using `pnpm test`

+Do not declare success until all verification steps are complete.
+Do not randomly change things just to make tests pass.